Manafort kept working in Ukraine after Mueller indictment, transcript shows

 The reference to a "backdoor" comes after the discussion of Manafort's work in the Ukraine, specifically work for a potential candidate there and polls Manafort had arranged.

+“There are documents that you were given regarding Mr. Kilimnik's communications with former REDACTED,” Downing said. “…this narrative of a REDACTED is nonsense because no matter who gets elected, that the sanctions were going to continue against Russia.”

+In fact, former State Department officials told NBC News in 2017 that the Trump administration had been gearing up to unilaterally lift sanctions on Russia.
+Amid the furor over the Mueller investigation, that hasn’t happened.

-The transcript also shows that Manafort's attorney, Richard Westling, told the judge that Manafort was under significant strain when he decided to cooperate.
+The transcript also shows that Manafort attorney Richard Westling told the judge that his client was under significant strain when he decided to cooperate.

 Federal prosecutors countered by pointing out that the bulk of their questions had to do with the evidence they had already gathered and provided to Manafort prior to his trial in Virginia during the summer of 2018.